Children bobbing for Apples

 The Meerwald was one of hundreds of Delaware Bay schooners that worked the region’s oyster industry.
 She is listed on the National and New Jersey Register of Historic Places, and in 1998, Governor Christine Todd Whitman signed a bill officially declaring her New Jersey’s Tall Ship.

 The ship was built by Charles H. Stowman & Sons in South Jersey specifically for dredging oysters from the shallow Delaware Bay.
 It’s new role as an educator, the Meerwald sets sail seven days a week to instruct school children and adults on the culture, maritime history, rich natural resources and environmental challenges of New Jersey’s coastal waters.

 The future of the Estuary is in the hands of our young people.
 The Bayshore Discovery Project creates a legacy of stewardship through diverse, intellectually vigorous education programs.
 For more information, visit http://www.ajmeerwald.org/

 Horeshoe crabs breeding on the Atlantic Coast, Delaware Bay, New Jersey

-For many years I’ve been attempting to create an image of the horseshoe crabs ancient migration, a mating ritual that predates dinosaurs.
+For many years I’ve been attempting to create an image of the Horseshoe Crab Migration in New Jersey, a mating ritual that predates dinosaurs.
 Closely related to the spider family, these crabs crawl out of the frigid waters of the Delaware Bay and onto New Jersey beaches once a year to lay their eggs.
 This event only happens at a very specific location on the planet, at a very specific time.
 Anticipating the correct moon cycle, high tides, time of sunrise, and cooperative weather, are important elements in making this photo-op possible.
 The challenges of combining intriguing light, movement, and a sense of rhythm and pattern have led to many failed attempts in the past.